 - For on-campus participants, there is a fieldtrip lasting approximately 4 hours.
 You will need to bring suitable clothing and footwear and drinking water.
 Safety equipment is not required (you will be provided with any safety clothing that is necessary).
 Further information will be provided on registration.

 - There will be recommended reading lists and occasional preliminary exercises that you will need to complete before the live lecture sessions – this material will be uploaded on the teaching and learning platform, Canvas, to which you will be given access on registration.
 The materials on this platform will be available for you two weeks prior to the start of the sessions so that you will have enough time to prepare.
 All presenters assume that you have completed this preparation.

-- You will also gain access to the lecture material (slide packs) shortly before the live lectures start.
+- You will also gain access to the lecture material (slide decks) shortly before the live lectures start.

-- During each day of the 2.5 day lecture course there will normally be four 90-minute presentations, with different experts presenting each session.
+- During each day of the course there will normally be four 90-minute presentations, with different experts presenting each session.